GuanQunMu/IonTrap-WIPM/README.md

 ###  Contributors:

-1. Guanqun Mu     -Research Assistant (was the undergraduate at Wuhan University)
+1. Guanqun Mu     -Research Assistant (was an undergraduate at Wuhan University)
 3. GeYi Ding     -PhD Student at WIPM, CAS
 2. Kamran Rehan   -PhD at WIPM, CAS